eugenetriguba/config-file/README.md

 The method does not return anything, since there is nothing useful to return.
 If someone goes wrong where it is unable to set the value, an exception will be raised instead.
+This is the case for most methods on `ConfigFile`.

 With `set()`, we can also create and set keys that don't exist yet.